 The Company's Chief Executive Officer and founder has ownership interests in certain vendors providing services to the Company.
 The services purchased from these vendors include rent of office space and certain utilities and maintenance services related to the property on which the rented premises are located.
-Expenses and related payments to these vendors totaled \$0.2 million and \$0.2 million during the three months ended March 31, 2024 and 2023, respectively.
+Expenses and related payments to these vendors totaled \$0.1 million and \$0.2 million during the three months ended March 31, 2025 and 2024, respectively.

 Toyota Motor Corporation ("Toyota") is a beneficial owner of more than 10% of the voting interests of the Company and has the right to designate a director for election to the Company's Board of Directors.
 Toyota is developing prototypes and supplying parts and materials for some of the Company's manufactured subassembly components.
-The Company made payments to Toyota for these parts and materials totaling nil and nil during the three months ended March 31, 2024 and 2023, respectively.
-Additionally, the Company identified an embedded finance lease within the Company's purchase and sale agreement with Toyota for subassembly components in the amount of \$3.8 million as of December 31, 2023.
+The Company made payments to Toyota for these parts and materials totaling \$0.2 million and \$0.0 during the three months ended March 31, 2025 and 2024, respectively.
+Additionally, the Company identified an embedded finance lease within the Company's purchase and sale agreement with Toyota for subassembly components in the amount of \$7.0 million and \$4.1 million as of March 31, 2025 and December 31, 2024, respectively.